raspberrypilearning/bike-gloves/en/step_2.md

 Pin 4 (RESET) → positive rail (so it is always enabled)

 ![A jumper cable connecting A11 to the positive rail](images/LED_555-6.png){:width="450px"}

-At this stage, the 555 chip has power pins wired but nothing else.

 --- /task ---